What is Venture Design?

 noun - an undertaking involving chance, risk, or danger

-I am highlighting the uncertainty and risk to make the point that if you are a startup founder you are doing something very hard and very risky — and you need all of the help you can get.
-Bringing together "all of the help you can get" is what venture design is all about.
+I am highlighting the danger to make the point that if you are a startup founder you are doing something very hard and very risky — and you need all of the help you can get.
+Bringing together "all of the help you can get" is what Venture Design is all about.

 Let me explain:

-Since venture design it is a design effort, we need design thinking, of course.
-This brings in the iterative learning process that the lean startup movement popularized as “Build, measure, learn."
+Since designing a venture is a design effort, we need design thinking.
+The lean startup movement popularized an iterative learning process called “Build, measure, learn."
 Design thinking takes this much further and gives you more tools.

-But we need more.
-We need systems thinking because the business you are designing is a system and it inside another system of an ecosystem.
-We also need game thinking and complexity theory.
-We need behavioral science, emotional intelligence, ontology, and precise language.
-We need new perspectives for unexpected insights.
+But we can get more help from other sources.
+We can use systems thinking because the business you are designing is a system inside another system of an ecosystem.
+We can use game thinking and complexity theory.
+We can use behavioral science, emotional intelligence, ontology, and precise language.
+We can use all kinds of thinking to gain new perspectives and yield unexpected insights.

-We need all of this for insights.
 Insights are the key.
-I say this because one insight can save you 6 months -- or it might just save your entire project.
+One insight into your situation can save you six months—or it might just save your entire venture.

-Over the past 10 years working with startup founders in their early stages and applying all of the tools and schools of thought I could find along the way, I have developed a fundamental framework for venture design.
-This framework acts like a foundation or scaffolding to begin to organize all of the information that shapes a company.
-This helps founders with the sheer volume of information they are dealing with and provides a context to see it all more clearly.
-Not only does this help with prioritization and decision-making, it is a game-changer for getting people on the same page.
-But best of all, it is a framework to generate insights.
+Over the past 10 years, working with startup founders in the early stages and applying all of the tools and schools of thought I have gathered along the way, I have synthesized a fundamental framework for venture design.
+This framework acts like a foundation or scaffolding to begin organizing all of the thinking that shapes a company.

-The main thing I wanted to do with this article is to let you know that there is a thing called "venture design" and it can help you be a better founder.
+The main purpose of this article is to introduce a definition of venture design and suggest that it can help you be a better founder.

 A venture design is...